Showing posts with label Flying. Show all posts

 Unplug the TV!

-If I had to name a number of Atari ST games that defined the 1980s then Starglider would be right up there with the best of 'em.
+If I had to name an Atari ST game that defined the 1980s then Starglider would be up there with the best of 'em.
 This is a 3D shooter that somehow appeared from out of nowhere and totally rewrote the book on how a shooter could be.
 A whole new generation of gamers got to witness this explosion of arcade-like aesthetics like never before.

 Today, I wanted to show you a different side to Starglider as it's something that's not known to many, oddly enough.
 This game supports the ST's crisp Hi-Resolution mode which means a loss of colour but an increase in definition thanks to the 640x400 display.
 Everything else remains the same of course and that means the gameplay too.